lanceman2/Quickstream_dev/README.md

 that flows is up to you.
-The typing of data flowing between particular filters is delegated to a higher protocol layer above quickstream. quickstream provides generic management for the connecting and running of filter streams.  quickstream does not consider channels between filters to be typed.
+The typing of data flowing between particular filters is delegated to a higher protocol layer above quickstream. quickstream provides generic management for the connecting and running of filter streams.  quickstream does not consider ports and channels between filters to be typed.

 ## Restricting filters modules leads to user control and runtime optimization